Healthcare and life sciences in London

 London’s rapidly growing digital health community is supported by dedicated programmes and collaborative networks at leading institutions, driving transformative research to address real-world challenges and advance adoption in the digital health sector.

-• The Imperial Healthcare Trust has launched a new digital collaboration space to boost health data-enabled research, providing state-of-the-art management and analysis of health data collected across Imperial’s five hospitals and the wider North West London ICS on a complimentary data set from a population of 2.4 million people.
+The Imperial Healthcare Trust has launched a new digital collaboration space to boost health data-enabled research.
+This provides state-of-the-art management and analysis of health data collected across Imperial’s five hospitals and the wider North West London ICS on a complimentary data set from a population of 2.4 million people.
 The facility fosters collaboration between clinicians, academics, data scientists, industry partners and the local community.

 See London's Life science facts